 Project 1 — Collaborative Poster

-The following is a collaborative poster with Joshua Shao, inspired by our shared design processes that we had in common while working on our degree projects.
-The typeface used is Joshua's new open-source typeface, Norm Sans.
-We designed the layout collaboratively and I contributed to creating the 3D elements and animation.
+The following is a collaborative poster with Joshua Shao.
+The typeface used is Joshua's open-source typeface, Norm Sans.
+We designed the layout collaboratively and I focused on 3D elements and animation.

 Poster is sized at A0 (33.1 in x 46.8 in)